singularity-energy/open-grid-emissions/docs/docs/Methodology/Data Aggregation/Energy Storage.md

 The rules are ordered so that evidence about how storage is metered (rules 1-2) and where it is physically located (rules 3-5) takes precedence over the operational flags reported in EIA-860 (rules 6-7).
 These can disagree.
 For example, a battery at a natural gas plant may be reported as independent because it is dispatched independently of the gas turbines, but it is still physically co-located with them, so it is categorized as `co_located`.

-A generator is considered to be operating if it is reported as existing in the EIA-860 Generators file for the data year.
-Retired and proposed generators are not considered when determining whether storage is co-located.
+A generator is considered to be operating if it is reported as existing in the EIA-860 Generators file for the data year, or if it reported generation or fuel data to EIA-923 or CEMS in the data year.
+This includes generators that are producing energy while testing before they begin commercial operation, such as a solar array that is still being tested after its co-located battery has entered service.
+Other retired and proposed generators are not considered when determining whether storage is co-located.

 ## Assigning Storage Types to Subplants and Plants